A Crossbill’s Guide to Conifers of the Eastern Forest

 Range and habitat: Native to northern Europe and Asia, but introduced in the United States where it mixes with other pines in the northeast.

 Tasting and Timing Notes: Scotch pine is the favorite food of Scotland’s endemic crossbill, the Scottish Crossbill.
 However, this blog isn’t about Scotland.
 Like other hard-coned pines, larger-billed crossbill call types will readily feed on it when available while smaller-billed call types will choose other trees first.
-Eastern Type 10 and Type 2 will feed on Scotts Pine.
+Type 12 and Type 2 will feed on Scotts Pine.

 Japanese Black Pine (Pinus thunbergii)